UnturnedGuard/UnturnedGuard-docs/docs/features/antibedfarclaim.rst

 2. Hire Moderation Team:

-- Would be great if you have a specific moderation team (at least 1-2 member(s)), who can handle these processes, explain to moderation the nuances, drop them a link to the documentation of the UnturnedGuard, and let them understand the basics.
+- Would be great if you have a specific moderation team - at least 1-2 member(s), who can handle these processes, explain to moderation the nuances, drop them a link to the documentation of the UnturnedGuard, and let them understand the basics.

-3. Analyze:
+1. Analyze:

 - You can analyze that this player is to active as being reported by the UnturnedGuard too many times, as you probably remember their SteamIds.